smaegol/nanotail/README.md

 NanoTail is intended to analyze differential adenylation.
 For this purpose 3 statistical tests can be employed, allowing or comparison of polyA lengths of individual transcripts between selected conditions:
 * Wilcoxon rank-sum test (Mann-Whitney U-test)
-* Kolmogorov-Smirnov test of the equality of disributions
+* Kolmogorov-Smirnov test of the equality of distributions
 * generalized linear model, with post-hoc Tukey test

 Differential adenylation analysis can be performed with the `calculate_polya_stats` function, or within the "Differential adenylation" tab in the Shiny App.